kamora/PHPCodeGuide/PHPStyleGuide.md

 ### 4. Variables

-Variables MUST be all MUST be all camelcased and MUST NOT be separated by an underscore.
+Variables MUST be all camelcased and MUST NOT be separated by an underscore.
+The first letter case MUST slightly determine the variable type:
+1. All variables of primitive types MUST starts from a lowercase letter.
+1. All variables of object type MUST starts from an uppercase letter.
+1. Arrays MAY be tract as primitives or as object in accordance to the situation.

 #### &#10006; Incorrect